puncsky/puncsky.github.com/source/_posts/2013-08-14-Essential-C#-4.0.md

   considered a data type* in the same way.
 Rather, it is used to identify that a method does not return a value.
   - `var` introduced to support anonymous types, e.g. `var patent1 = new { Title = "Bifocals", YearOfPublication = "1884" };`.
 Avoid to use in other cases.
+    - avoid anonymous types until working with lambda and query expressions that associate data from different types or you you are horizontally projecting the data so that for a particular type, there is less data overall.
 4. **Categories of Types**
   - Value Types
     - data copied by value